Binazirfarokhi/CMNS-my-knowledege/README.md

 once you add a query loop will help you to output your content dynamically.if you add a post it is going to show up there.
 Try to keep your content out of the teplate, by creatibg posts and pages. posts : we need update, for instance instagram posts. but pages like about us- contact us.
+filter: invert(1); will change the color if an element to white.